JeremieLitzler/journal/docs/posts/2022-10-02-the-simple-way-to-becoming-self-sufficient-in-food-huw-richards/README.md

 Also embrace seasonality: don't try to push against the natural cycle.
 Tomatoes are a summer crop, while cabbage and squashes are more a winter one.

-Why benefits do you get?
+What benefits do you get from eating out of season?

 - you will have more fresh produce to eat
 - you will have to be more creative on how to use the crops you get.
 See [Huw and Sam's blog for recipes](https://farmerandchef.co.uk/blog).

-Look at what special about every single season and you will become of more self-sufficient.
+Look at what is special about every single season and you will become of more self-sufficient.